Few-Shot Video Object Detection: Proposed Method

 This paper extends the traditional video object detection to detect novel classes in a few-shot learning setting which is not a straightforward problem.
 We propose a novel tube-based few-shot video object detection model for detecting novel classes in a given video, without any fine-tuning or retraining.
 We make the following contributions:

-We first model dynamic objects by generating temporal tubes using our novel Tube Proposal Network (TPN) exploiting spatial adjacency and appearance similarity in the neighboring frames.
-Specifically, by introducing novel inter-frame proposals to detect objects in consecutive frames, TPN can capture potential objects in the query video while filtering out background and ghost objects.
-We argue that the aggregated features across frames can better represent the target objects which leads to significant improvement on the detection performance in videos.
+We first model {\it dynamic objects} by generating temporal tubes using our novel Tube Proposal Network (TPN) exploiting spatial adjacency and appearance similarity in the neighboring frames.
+Specifically, by introducing novel inter-frame proposals to detect objects in consecutive frames, TPN can capture potential objects in the query video while filtering out background and ghost objects (the false positive objects detected in isolated frames).
+We argue that the aggregated features across frames can better represent the target objects which leads to significant improvement on the detection performance.

-Then we model diversity of objects using subsequent Temporal Matching Network (TMN+), which is specially designed and strategically improved to match support features and the aggregated query features from temporal tube proposals generated by TPN.
+Then we model {\it diversity of objects} using subsequent Temporal Matching Network (TMN+), which is specially designed and strategically improved to match support features and the aggregated query features from temporal tube proposals generated by TPN.
 Our proposed TMN+ effectively leverages the representative tube features by bridging the gap between training and inference via our novel temporal alignment branch.
 Furthermore, a new support classification loss is used to learn a highly discriminative feature, and a label-smoothing regularization is used for better generalization on novel unseen classes.
 Consequently, our TMN+ boosts matching performance on novel classes without extra computation overhead at inference.

 The TPN and TMN+ are integrated into one unified network and jointly optimized in an end-to-end manner to simultaneously handle high dynamics and diversity in visual object detection.